Bhagya Vastu | Premium Astrology & Vastu Consultation

 Foundation Stage Checklist

-Pre-Excavation: Site cleared, marked with center line and boundaries, materials storage area designated away from northeast.
+Pre-Excavation: Site cleared, marked with centre line and boundaries, materials storage area designated away from northeast.

 Excavation: Begin from northeast corner, maintain exact depths as per design, protect excavated soil for backfilling.